Por Thozhil: Plot

+Prakash later identifies the same reverse-gear alarm at a mechanic's shop, leading the police to NGO worker Muthu Selvan.
+At his house, they discover evidence linking him to the recent murders and learn he had killed his unfaithful wife and her lover.
+Because his wife had a dimple, he now targets women with dimples.
+Café receipts lead Loganathan and Prakash to realise he has been stalking Veena since the hotel she stays in is visible from the café.

+Muthu Selvan deceives Veena, knocks her unconscious, and abducts her.
+Loganathan and Prakash pursue him into the woods, locating him after a flock of birds suddenly takes flight.
+As Prakash frees Veena, Muthu Selvan stabs Loganathan and attempts to shoot Prakash using Loganathan's pistol, but the weapon suffers a stovepipe malfunction.
+Prakash taunts him until Muthu Selvan throws the pistol at him.
+Prakash clears the jam and shoots him dead.

-A few days later, Prakash gifts his music player to a boy from his neighbourhood, whose parents constantly fight with each other.
-Prakash enters the house to speak with the parents and comes out to get back in their car.
-The mother of the boy then hugs her son lovingly, consoling him.
-Loganathan watches all this and asks Prakash what he said to the parents.
-He replies to Loganathan that he told the parents to behave responsibly so that the child can have a better future.
+Days later, Prakash gives his music player to a troubled neighbourhood boy whose parents constantly argue.
+After speaking privately with them, he leaves as the boy's mother embraces her son.
+When Loganathan asks what he said, Prakash replies that he urged the parents to behave responsibly so their child could have a better future.

 Production

 Por Thozhil is the directorial debut of Vignesh Raja, who co-wrote the script with Alfred Prakash.
 Vignesh initially planned a film where an aspiring filmmaker teams up with a senior police officer to research ideas for a crime thriller film.
 However, following the release of Jigarthanda (2014), Vignesh and Alfred made changes to the story to avoid similarities, and completed the first draft.
 After the release of Ratsasan (2018), which Vignesh also felt was too similar, the duo made further changes and completed the script.
 The film's title "Por Thozhil" was derived from the line "Por Thozhil Pazhagu" from Subramania Bharati's poem, "Puthiya Aathi Chuvadi".
 The film was produced by Sameer Nair and Deepak Segal under the banner of Applause Entertainment, while it was co-produced by Mukesh R. Mehta, C. V. Sarathi, Poonam Mehra, and Sandeep Mehra.
 Cinematography was done by Kalaiselvan Sivaji, and Sreejith Sarang handled the editing.
 The film has no songs, and the background score was composed by Jakes Bejoy.
 The film was shot mostly at night; filming for the night scenes lasted 36 working days.